-- 5.2.1.
-A securities settlement facility's collateral policies may have broader effects than their direct implications for the effectiveness of the securities settlement facility's risk controls.
-On the one hand, assets accepted as collateral by FMIs, including securities settlement facilities, may be more likely to then be held by participants or used as collateral in other contexts, and may become more liquid as a result.
-On the other hand, use of a particular class of assets to meet collateral obligations at FMIs may, depending on its supply, restrict the availability of such assets for other uses, or significantly affect pricing.
-A securities settlement facility should consider such broader effects when framing its collateral policies. - 5.2.2.
-Participants that are required to source unfamiliar assets as collateral may face additional operational, legal or financial risks as a result.
-A securities settlement facility should therefore consider allowing the use of collateral that is commonly accepted in each jurisdiction in which it operates.
-In particular, a securities settlement facility with material Australian-based participation should consider accepting appropriate Australian dollar-denominated securities as collateral. - 5.3.
-A securities settlement facility should establish prudent valuation practices and develop haircuts that are regularly tested and take into account stressed market conditions. - 5.3.1.
-3.5.5.-To have adequate assurance of the collateral's value in the event of liquidation, an FMIa securities settlement facility should establish prudent valuation practices and develop haircuts that are regularly tested and take into account stressed market conditions.
+consider allowing the use of collateral that is commonly accepted in each jurisdiction in which it operates.
+In particular, a securities settlement facility with material Australian-based participation should consider accepting appropriate Australian dollar-denominated securities as collateral.

+- 5.3.
+An FMIA securities settlement facility should establish prudent valuation practices and develop haircuts that are regularly tested and take into account stressed market conditions. - 5.3.1.
+3.5.5.
+To have provide adequate assurance of the collateral's value value of collateral in the event of liquidation, an FMI a securities settlement facility should establish prudent valuation practices and develop haircuts that are regularly tested and take into account stressed market conditions.
 An FMIA securities settlement facility should, at a minimum, mark its collateral to market daily.
 Haircuts should reflect the potential for asset values and liquidity to decline over the interval between their last revaluation and the time by which an FMIa securities settlement facility can reasonably assume that the assets can be liquidated.
 Haircuts also should incorporate assumptions about collateral value during stressed market conditions and reflect regular stress testing that takes into account extreme price moves, as well as changes in market liquidity for the asset.
 If market prices do not fairly represent the true value of the assets, an FMIa securities settlement facility should have the authority to exercise discretion in valuing assets according to predefined and transparent methods.
-An FMI'sA securities settlement facility's haircut procedures should be independently validated at least annually.46 - 5.4.
-In order to reduce the need for procyclical adjustments, an FMIa securities settlement facility should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent. - 5.4.1.
-3.5.6.
-An FMIA securities settlement facility should appropriately address procyclicality in its collateral arrangements.
+An FMI's A securities settlement facility's haircut procedures should be independently validated at least annually. - 5.4.
+In order to reduce the need for procyclical adjustments, an FMIa securities settlement facility should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions, to the extent practicable and prudent. - An FMIA securities settlement facility should appropriately address procyclicality in its 5.4.1. collateral arrangements.
 To the extent practicable and prudent, an FMIa securities settlement facility should establish stable and conservative haircuts that are calibrated to include periods of stressed market conditions in order to reduce the need for procyclical adjustments.
-In this context, procyclicality typically refers to changes in risk-management practices that are positively correlated with market, business, or credit cycle fluctuations and that may cause or exacerbate financial instability.
-While changes in collateral values tend to be procyclical, collateral arrangements can increase procyclicality if haircut levels fall during periods of low market stress and increase during periods of high market stress.
-For example, in a stressed market, an FMIa securities settlement facility may require the posting of additional collateral both because of the decline of asset prices and because of an increase in haircut levels.
+In this context, procyclicality typically refers to changes in risk -management practices that are positively correlated with market, business, or credit cycle fluctuations and that may cause or exacerbate financial instability.48 While changes in collateral values tend to be procyclical, collateral arrangements can increase procyclicality if haircut levels fall during periods of low market stress and increase during periods of high market stress.
+For example, in a stressed market, an FMIa securities settlement facility may require the posting of additional collateral both because of the decline ofin asset prices and because of an increase in haircut levels.
 Such actions could exacerbate market stress and contribute to driving down asset prices further, resulting in additional collateral requirements.
 This cycle could exert further downward pressure on asset prices.
-Addressing issues of procyclicality may create additional costs for
+Addressing issues of procyclicality may create additional costs for FMIssecurities settlement facilities and their participants in periods of low market stress because of higher collateral requirements, but result in additional protection and potentially less -costly and less -disruptive adjustments in periods of high market stress. - 5.5.
+An FMIA securities settlement facility should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects. - 5.5.1.
+3.5.7.
+An FMIA securities settlement facility should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects, including in stressed market conditions.
+High concentrations